chtoucas/Narvalo.NET/docs/issues.md

 Narvalo.Fx
 ----------

-- Error types: implicit conversion from `T`? explicit conversion to `bool`?
+- Error types: implicit conversion from `T` (could simplify object creation)? explicit conversion to `bool` (this one might be a bad idea when `T` is `bool` but, if we follow the guidelines, we never create such types)?
 - Add guidelines.
 - Add a note concerning the size of the structs.
 - T4: If the monad is nullable, check that we handle all null's.
 Auto-generate